 WHAT WE DO:

 RPC Youth embraces service as a core value.
 We engage in service through church workdays and childcare, serving our community by volunteering with the nursing home, and serving one another through leadership teams.

 YOUTH LEADERS TEAM

 Our 11th and 12th grade students are invited to apply to join the servant team.
 Servant team members serve as student leaders at RPC Youth while also receiving mentoring and participating in discipleship and accountability groups.

 Students age 15 and older are invited to come and serve the world with RPC Global Missions.
 We require they apply and go with at least one parent/guardian.
-We serve in two locations in South Asia by proclaiming the gospel in both word and deed.
 We serve orphans and abandoned children, exploited women, and pastors planting churches.
-We want our children to be exposed to the needs of the world and also to experience the life of Christ in his global Church.
+We want our children to be exposed to the needs of the world and experience Christ in his global Church.

 Ricky hails originally from New Jersey, but grew up in south Florida and west Texas.
 After graduating from Texas A&M University he interned with a college ministry where Ricky met his wife Sarah.
 They married and moved to Dallas in 2007 so Ricky could attend Dallas Seminary and get his Masters of Theology (ThM).
 During this time they became involved with the missions organization Children’s Relief International, located here in Rockwall.

 In 2013, they eventually moved to Rockwall to work full-time with CRI, where Ricky now serves as a director.
 They began attending Rockwall Pres shortly after, and Ricky became the Youth Director in 2015.
 Ricky and Sarah have two small boys, Eli and Jack, who are exuberant and kind and convinced that they’re a part of the youth group too!